Software-Natives-OSS/vscode-transferlua/README.md

 This extension adds a command to VSCode to transfer Lua scripts to [Indel AG](https://indel.ch) targets.

-While eidting a Lua script, press F1 and select `Transfer Lua` as shown here:
+While editing a Lua script, press F1 and select `Transfer Lua` as shown here:

 ![](transferlua_command.png)